gui2de/ppol768-spring23/Individual Assignments/Adams Jasmine/w02-ja/README.md

 #### Some fun facts:

 - I have a cat 😸 named Basil who has one eye
-- I once got pushed by by Jay-J in the crowd of a Beyonce concert 😅
+- I once got pushed by by Jay-Z in the crowd of a Beyonce concert 😅
 - I am a mediocre guitarist 🎸, saxophonist 🎷, and singer 🎤 who's been in 3 cover bands

 <br />